 Women speaking in the assembly . . . is it proper?
 Hit Counter

-In my view, there is no distinction between men and women in their fellowship with Yahuah,
+There is no distinction between men and women in their fellowship with Yahuah,

-however as we interact with one another there are subtle distinctions and rules WE make up.
+however as we interact with one another there are subtle distinctions and rules we make up.

-Shaul (Paul) seems to make a statement that sounds very discriminating against women:
+Paul seems to make a statement that sounds very discriminating against women:

 "As in all the congregations of the qodeshim*, women should remain